eliotjmartin/UOCIS322-P4/README.md

 ## Overview

 This is a reimplementation of the RUSA ACP controle time calculator (https://rusa.org/octime_acp.html).
-This API is implemented with Flask and AJAX and tested fully using nose tests.
+This API is implemented with Flask and AJAX and tested fully using nose tests (located in the tests folder).

 ## Algorithm